submariner-io/submariner-website/src/content/contributing/shipyard/_index.en.md

 * **QUAY_USERNAME, QUAY_PASSWORD:** Needed in order to log in to Quay.
 * **release_images:** One or more image names to release separated by spaces.
 * **release_tag:** A tag to use for the release (default is *latest*).
-* **repo:** The quay repo to use (default is *quay.io/submariner*).
+* **repo:** The Quay repo to use (default is *quay.io/submariner*).

 ## Specific Makefile Targets

-Shipyard has some project specific targets which are used to build parts of the projects:
+Shipyard has some project-specific targets which are used to build parts of the projects:
 * **[dapper-image](#dapper-image):** Builds the base image that can be used by other projects.
 * **validate:** Validates the go code that Shipyard provides, and the shared shell scripts.